allena29/brewerslabng/pyconfhoard/README.md

 robber@localhost> exit
 ```

----
----

-# TODO
+#### TODO

-1. `launch --upgrade` to take datamodel files and upgrade them.
+1. Cosmetic: filter out nodes which have no contents
-- Autentication for the CLI module.
+- Feature: authentication for CLI module.
-- CLI auto complete let's us replaces containers - we should have metadata to know what is a list item/leaf